brontosaurusrex/postbang/JessieFromNetinstall.markdown

 or alternative: volumeicon-alsa

-### gimp
+### gimp and inkscape

 sudo

-    apt-get install gimp gimp-plugin-registry
+    apt-get install gimp gimp-plugin-registry inkscape

-You will probably want to install some custom icon theme, like
+You will probably want to install some custom icon theme for gimp, like

 <http://android272.deviantart.com/art/Flat-GIMP-icon-Theme-V-2-1-375010811>